THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 6. The Purchasing department shall determine the appropriateness of the transaction and issuance of the formal Purchase Order constitutes the Director's approval.
 A copy of the Purchase Order must be stapled to the completed IC-6 form and forwarded to Inventory Control.

-7. Questionable transactions are referred to Materials Management for the following consideration:
+7. Questionable transactions are referred to Logistics Management for the following consideration:

 L. Sales - Bid Process for Departmental Requests Only